 Decide what to plant

-Amanda Staples, owner of farmstand and plant nursery Germantown Kitchen Garden, recommends starting with salad mix—lettuces and greens that mature relatively quickly and can be harvested several times.
-“You could sow them every two weeks, and you’ll have a supply of salad throughout the whole season,” Staples says.
+Staples recommends starting with salad mix—lettuces and greens that mature relatively quickly and can be harvested several times.
+“You could sow them every two weeks, and you’ll have a supply of salad throughout the whole season,” she says.

 Spinach, peas and cooking greens like Swiss chard are relatively fast-growing and are better for you when they’re fresh, says Nate Kleinman, founder of the Experimental Farm Network and co-founder of the Community Gardens Commission.
 “Greens lose so many nutrients every day that they’re sitting in storage—whether in your fridge or at the supermarket,” Kleinman says.